Login

 Enclosure accessChoice of dayReserved seats

-If the brief is a single corporate day each year that captures Royal Ascot, Thursday is the answer for most clients.
-It carries the Gold Cup, the Procession is at its largest, and the day photographs in a way that makes the rest of the year's marketing easier.
+If the brief is one corporate day a year that captures Royal Ascot whole, Thursday wins for most: the Gold Cup, the fullest Procession, and a day that photographs in a way that makes the rest of the year's marketing write itself.
+Setting it up around your guests is what we do.

 Emma Harrod